Morris K. Udall Fellowship Program

 Range and Average of Financial Assistance

-Each Fellow is eligible to receive $24,000 to cover living expenses during the fellowship year.
-Range and average are both $24,000.
+Each Fellow is eligible to receive $25,000 during the Fellowship year.

 Regulations, Guidelines and Literature